-Peer on peer abuse: Sexual violence and sexual harassment between children in schools and colleges
+Child-on-child abuse: Sexual violence and sexual harassment between children in schools and colleges

-We recognise that pupils can abuse their peers and that peer on peer abuse can manifest in many ways, including physical abuse, prejudice-based and discriminatory bullying, on-line bullying, youth produced imagery (sexting), abuse in intimate personal relationships between peers, criminal and sexual exploitation, upskirting, initiation and inappropriate harmful sexualised behaviours, and that it could happen here.
+- We recognise that pupils can abuse their peers and that child-on-child abuse can manifest in many ways, including physical abuse, prejudice-based and discriminatory bullying, on-line bullying, youthproduced imagery (sexting), abuse in intimate personal relationships between peers, criminal and sexual exploitation, upskirting, initiation and inappropriate harmful sexualised behaviours, and that it could happen here.
 It is very clear that this abuse should always be treated seriously, and never just as banter, having a laugh or part of growing up.
-School have a zero tolerance approach to sexual violence and sexual harassment and it is never acceptable and it will not be tolerated in this school and will be challenged.
-School recognise that even if there are no reports in our school it does not mean it is not happening therefore school will promote on ongoing culture of vigilance to create a safe for children.
-Any concerns around peer on peer abuse must be reported and recorded in line with the child protection procedures outlined in this policy and reported to the designated safeguarding lead of deputy as soon as possible.
+This School has a zerotolerance approach to sexual violence and sexual harassment as it is never acceptable, it will not be tolerated and will always be challenged.
+We recognise that even if there are no reports in our school it does not mean it is not happening therefore school will promote an ongoing culture of vigilance to create a safe place for children.
+Any concerns around child-on-child abuse must be reported and recorded in line with the child protection procedures outlined in this policy and reported to the designated safeguarding lead or deputy as soon as possible.
 It should be noted Upskirting became a criminal offence in April 2019 and any such incidents, in line with this policy should be treated as such.
-Upskirting typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+Upskirting typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm.
 The designated safeguarding lead is responsible for responding to such concerns in keeping with Kirklees Safeguarding Children Partnership protocols.
-The designated safeguarding lead is responsible for providing support to any victims, and the perpetrators.

-- Where pupils have exhibited inappropriate/harmful sexualised behaviour and/ exhibited inappropriate harmful sexualised behaviours towards others, the KSCP Harmful Sexual Response Checklist and The Hackett Harmful Sexual Behaviour Framework will be used, and contact made with duty and advice, police, or early support if appropriate (Appendix 7).
-School may choose to manage the incident or concern internally if appropriate depending on the nature and the child/children involved through the behaviour policy and pastoral support.
-In all cases the decisions and reasons for decisions will be recorded. - School will ensure that all victims are reassured that they will be taken seriously regardless of how long it has taken them to come forward and that they will be supported and kept safe.
-All staff will be trained to manage reports of harmful Sexual Behaviour.
+The designated safeguarding lead is responsible for providing support to all victims, and the perpetrators. - Where pupils have exhibited inappropriate/harmful sexualised behaviour and/ exhibited inappropriate harmful sexualised behaviours towards others, the KSCP Harmful Sexual Response Checklist and The Hackett Harmful Sexual Behaviour Framework will be used, and contact made with duty and advice, police, or early support if appropriate (Appendix 7).
+School may choose to manage the incident or concern internally if a crime hasn't been committed and depending on the nature and the child/children involved through the behaviour policy and pastoral support.
+In all cases, the decisions and reasons for decisions will be recorded. - The school will ensure that all victims are reassured that they will be taken seriously regardless of how long it has taken them to come forward and that they will be supported and kept safe.
+All staff will be trained to manage reports of Harmful Sexual Behaviour.